KristianColville1/my-profit/README.md

 ## Testing
 ### Testing User Stories

-1. I want to understand how to use this CLI application
+1. As a new user I want to understand how to use this CLI application

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |